wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/routing_examples/routing_based_on_payloads.md

     </soapenv:Envelope>
     ```

-- Send a request to get the MSFT stock quote and see the a JSON response is received with the MSFT stock quote.
+- Send a request to get the MSFT stock quote and see that a JSON response is received with the MSFT stock quote.

     ```xml tab='Request'
     HTTP method: POST